get your questions answered

 Yes, you may have two prerequisites outstanding at the time of application.
 If accepted into the MPAS program, you must complete the outstanding prerequisites before matriculation into the program with a “B” or better.

-All prerequisites should be within the last 10 years.
-However, if your prerequisites are more than 5 years old, you may want to consider taking a refresher course.
+We strongly recommend that coursework be recent, at least within the last 10 years.
+Otherwise, you may want to consider taking a refresher course.

-With the exception of Organic chemistry, Biochemistry, and Microbiology, all science prerequisites must have a lab component.
+With the exception of Organic chemistry, and Biochemistry all science prerequisites must have a lab component.

 No. All prerequisite courses must be taken at a regionally accredited college or university and you must have received a letter grade for the course work.